Why Diversity Matters

 Diversity can be somewhat of buzzword among both college admissions officers and students.
 What does it mean to you?

 Broadly speaking, diversity is the word we use to describe a mixture of people and ideas, and the traditions, belief cultures and systems that come with them.

-Get Started Learning About Diversity at Cornell, and how it Compares to Other Schools in the Country
+Learn About Diversity at Cornell, and how it is Similar to Other Schools in the U.S..

-We combine factors of ethnic, geographic, gender and age diversity to come up with a total diversity grade for each school.
+We combine elements of ethnic, geographic, gender and age diversity to create a total diversity grade for every school.

-Many young people value the opportunity to meet and learn from different ethnic and racial groups, which is more likely to happen at a diverse school such as this one.
+Many young people value the ability to meet and learn from different racial and ethnic groups, which is more likely to happen at a diverse school such as this one.

-Cornell University is ranked #217 in ethnic diversity nationwide which means it is well above average nationally .
+Cornell University is ranked #217 in ethnic diversity nationwide with a student body composition that is far above the national average.

 Explore Ethnic Diversity at Cornell